onwuemenejoshua/Vue.js-docs/src/content/docs/essentials/class-and-style.md

 ### Auto-prefixing​

-When you use a CSS property that requires a [vendor prefix](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) in `:style`, Vue will automatically add the appropriate prefix.
+When you use a CSS property that requires a <span class="custom-link">[vendor prefix](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix)</span> in `:style`, Vue will automatically add the appropriate prefix.
 Vue does this by checking at runtime to see which style properties are supported in the current browser.
 If the browser doesn't support a particular property then various prefixed variants will be tested to try to find one that is supported.

 ### Multiple Values​